Yes, you can file a cat’s nails. It’s actually not that difficult, and it can save you a lot of money in the long run.

 The main argument for declawing is that it can help prevent damage to furniture and other household items.

 Cats like to scratch as a way of marking their territory, and without claws, they’re less likely to do any damage.
 Additionally, declawed cats can’t climb as easily or escape through small openings the way that clawed cats can, so some people feel it’s a safer option overall.
-On the other hand, there are potential risks associated with declawing surgery.

 The procedure involves removing the last joint of each toe on all four paws, which can be quite painful for the animal.
 There’s also a risk of infection and nerve damage.
 Some people argue thatdeclawed cats may become more aggressive since they can’t use their claws as a form of defense anymore.

 Ultimately, whether or not to declaw your cat is a personal decision that you’ll need to make based on your individual circumstances.

 Is It Better to File Or Clip Cat Nails?